splatlab/iceberghashtable/README.md

 # iceberghashtable
-IcebergDB: High Performance Hash Tables Through Stability and Low Associativity
+IcebergHT: High Performance Hash Tables Through Stability and Low Associativity

 Overview
 --------
- IcebergDB is a fast, concurrent, and resizeable hash table implementation.
+ IcebergHT is a fast, concurrent, and resizeable hash table implementation.
 It supports insertions, deletions and queries for 64-bit keys and values.

 API